NHLBI-MR/PRiME/README.md

 Please refer to [https://nhlbi-mr.github.io/PRiME](https://nhlbi-mr.github.io/PRiME/) for a general overview of the system.

 The full release is available [here](https://github.com/NHLBI-MR/PRiME/releases/latest) as a compressed file.
 The v1.0 release was implemented in Dr. Robert Lederman's lab at the NIH.
+The v1.1 release adds the Labview application code and some additional documentation.

 ----------